MimiCheng/kaggle-protein-image-classification/README.md

     OneCyclic vs CosineAnnealingWarmRestarts:
         - CosineAnnealingWarmRestarts converges faster but the better f1 scores (>0.82) are from using Onecyclic with initial learning rate 0.0001 and 26 #epochs.
         - I used CosineAnnealingWarmRestarts for finding the best model, then I used OneCyclic for generating a single submission result before ensemble.
-   This [article](https://towardsdatascience.com/adaptive-and-cyclical-learning-rates-using-pytorch-2bf904d18dee) why choosing the right number of epochs and learning rate matters for OneCyclic.
+   This [article](https://towardsdatascience.com/adaptive-and-cyclical-learning-rates-using-pytorch-2bf904d18dee) explains why choosing the right number of epochs and learning rate matters for OneCyclic.

 ### Image augmentation:
     - I use below augmentation during training time and turn it off during validation and test time.